kubernetes-sigs/cluster-api/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md

 ### To not use SSA for [in-place propagation](#in-place-propagation) and be authoritative on labels and annotations

-If Cluster API uses regular patches instead of SSA patches, a a well tested path in Cluster API, Cluster API can be implemented in order to be authoritative on label and annotations, that means that all the labels and annotations should be propagated from higher level objects (e.g. all the Machine's labels should be set on the MachineSet, and going on up the propagation chain).
+If Cluster API uses regular patches instead of SSA patches, a well tested path in Cluster API, Cluster API can be implemented in order to be authoritative on label and annotations, that means that all the labels and annotations should be propagated from higher level objects (e.g. all the Machine's labels should be set on the MachineSet, and going on up the propagation chain).